Surrender of General Botho Elster: Sam Magill and negotiations

 Magill returned to his base and reported to General Macon, commander of the 83rd Infantry.
-Macon declined to stage an infantry show of force, his units being widely scattered.
-Instead, he arranged for a show of force by the U.S. Army Air Force and the next day, 8 September, Magill journeyed back to Issoudun to meet again with Elster.
+Macon refused to stage an infantry show of force as his units were widely scattered.
+Instead, he arranged for a show of force by the U.S. Army Air Force, and the next day, 8 September, Magill returned to Issoudun to meet again with Elster.
 At 2:47 p.m. that day, sixteen Republic P-47 Thunderbolts overflew the German army at treetop level.
 Magill offered Elster alternatives: negotiate a surrender or be bombed by the Thunderbolts.
 Elster chose to negotiate.

 Surrender

-The prospect of the surrender of 20,000 Germans excited the interest of the media and journalists accompanied American liaison officers to Elster's headquarters in Issoudun to record the surrender on film and in print.
+The prospect of the surrender of 20,000 Germans excited the interest of the media, and journalists accompanied American liaison officers to Elster's headquarters in Issoudun to record the surrender on film and in print.
 On 10 September, General Macon journeyed to Issoudun to negotiate and sign a preliminary surrender agreement.
 Major Arthur H. Clutton of the Jedburghs signed the agreement on behalf of the British and for French Resistance leader Raymond Chomel, who had arranged the ceremony.
-The atmosphere of the negotiations was one of "two great gentlemen making an agreement in circumstances only marred by the presence of some troublesome Frenchmen."
+The atmosphere of the negotiations was described as one of "two great gentlemen making an agreement in circumstances only marred by the presence of some troublesome Frenchmen."
 Negotiations between Elster and Macon were in English, which Chomel did not understand.

-Elster persuaded Macon that the Germans were in danger of being attacked by the French Resistance if they surrendered their weapons and Macon agreed that the Germans could maintain their arms while marching 120 km through territory controlled by the Resistance to Beaugency for a formal surrender on the north side of the Loire River in American-controlled territory.
-The danger of reprisals from the resistance fighters was probably real as the Germans had committed numerous atrocities during their march northward.
+Elster persuaded Macon that the Germans were in danger of being attacked by the French Resistance if they surrendered their weapons and Macon agreed that the Germans could keep their arms while marching 120 km through territory controlled by the Resistance to Beaugency for a formal surrender on the north side of the Loire River in American-controlled territory.
+The danger of reprisals from the resistance fighters was probably real, as the Germans had committed numerous atrocities during their march northward.

 The U.S. Army Air Force took its share of the credit for the surrender.
-"For the first time in history," said one author, ignoring the existence of the Resistance, "airplanes, unaided by ground troops, had forced the surrender of a large enemy force."
+"For the first time in history," said one author, ignoring the existence of the Resistance and the fact that the airforce presence was mainly a pro forma show of force, "airplanes, unaided by ground troops, had forced the surrender of a large enemy force."

 The surrender terms were not universally acclaimed.
 Resistance leader and SOE agent, Philippe de Vomécourt, feared that a battle would break out between the Germans and the Resistance during the march to Beaugency, and journeyed to meet with General Patton to try to get the terms of the surrender agreement changed.
-De Vomécourt claimed that the agreement with Elster violated the unconditional surrender policy of the Allies.
-Vomécourt said that Patton agreed with him, but he was injured in an automobile accident and unable to deliver Patton's order to renegotiate the surrender.
+De Vomécourt argued that the agreement with Elster violated the unconditional surrender policy of the Allies.
+Vomécourt said that Patton agreed with him, but, while returning to his base, de Vomécourt was injured in an automobile accident and was unable to deliver Patton's order to renegotiate the surrender.